-- -suitable for ages 5 to 15 years
+- suitable for ages 36 months to 15 years

 The standalone crane from Dickie Toys is a fun RC powered crane that comes with a truck.
 The crane is elaborate and stands at 48 inches tall.
 It rotates a full 360 degrees with the remote control, plus raises and lowers.
 Both the trolley and winch move like a real crane and the package includes other accessories for more imaginative play.